 There are only two aquariums in Canada that keep dolphins and whales in captivity, but this is two too many.
-They are the Vancouver Aquarium, and Marineland Canada, at Niagara Falls Ontario.
+They are the Vancouver Aquarium, and Marineland Canada, at Niagara Falls.
 Given that Canada is blessed with whales and dolphins in the wild, the irony is cringeworthy.
-Thankfully the Vancouver Aquarium no longer holds orcas, but they do have belugas and dolphins.
-There is still one orca in captivity at Marineland Canada.
+Thankfully Vancouver Aquarium no longer holds orcas or belugas, but they do have dolphins.
+There are still belugas and one orca in captivity at Marineland Canada.

 You can get away with camping in a tepee in Europe, but there is something just too cynical and patronising about selling tepee vacations in Canada when you have no ties at all with indigenous tradition.
 And even worse, your neighbours do.
 If you want to get to grips with genuine Aboriginal culture, attend a pow wow, shop at genuine artisan outlets or seek out local guides.

 Food, shopping & people

 Eating & drinking in CanadaCanadian wine is a find.
 BC’s Okanagan Valley, Ontario and Nova Scotia give good grapes.

 With an interior full of grains, the craft distillery trend is going crazy.
 The spirit is definitely willing in Canada.